Accessibility Tools

 • Become confident in using full sentences to give focus and structure when explain their reasoning

-Maths is taught using the threshold concepts, which build progressively to deepen knowledge, understanding and strengthen schemas.
+Maths is taught in units, which build progressively to deepen knowledge, understanding and strengthen schemas.

 Planning and teaching:

-• Our long-term map and weekly planning are based on White Rose Maths, which outlines in year groups when mathematical knowledge will be taught and revisited.
+• Our long-term map is based on White Rose Maths, which outlines in year groups when mathematical knowledge will be taught and revisited.
 These lessons are personalised and relevant to the needs of the learners.
 Teachers follow the White Rose lesson sequencing to ensure each small step progresses into the next concept.
 This is the basis for our well sequenced and progressive curriculum.

 • Teachers ensure the lessons include the ‘5 Big Ideas’